 A CFO helps you use those numbers to make decisions.

 Many businesses try to get CFO-level insight from accounting alone — and end up frustrated when no one can clearly explain what the numbers mean.
+If you’re also considering internal financial roles, our fractional CFO vs controller article explains how those responsibilities differ in a growing business.

 The Key Difference